GabrielaSzini/gabrielaszini.github.io/_pages/about.md

 }

 .minipage {
-  flex-basis: 48%; /* Adjust this value to control the column width */
+  flex-basis: 30%; /* Adjust this value to control the column width */
   padding: 10px;
-  border: 1px solid #ccc;
 }
 </style>